cfrederrrr/resume/carl_frederick_may-2019.md

 # Carl L Frederick IV
-Skilled SRE/DevOps engineer forged in a fast paced, increasingly complex, and rapidly expanding environment, focused on building reliable, secure, and high-performance business systems.
+Skilled SRE/DevOps engineer forged in a fast paced, increasingly complex, and rapidly expanding environment.
+Focused on building reliable, secure, and high-performance business systems.
 Tenacious enough to dig to the true core of any given issue, problem or task; incisive enough to get there quickly.

 ## Skills & Accomplishments
 ### Automation, CI and CD